 First, this room of people will bridge my two professional worlds, which is not something I commonly get to experience.
 I run a site-based adventure playground at a school in Houston, Texas.
-I identify as a playworker, someone who is trained in the UK-based professional model that supports child-directed play, often on adventure playgrounds, but also in hospitals, after school clubs, at recess, and in the forest.
+I identify as a playworker, someone with training in the UK-based professional model that supports child-directed play.
+Often on adventure playgrounds, but also in hospitals, after school clubs, at recess, and in the forest.

 I am also a school librarian, at the same school, and have the privilege of working with children.
 In short, ages 5-12 for 45 minutes weekly, as they:

-A lot of people think these two worlds can’t be bridged because of the way the two spaces look.
+A lot of people think these two worlds don’t go together because of the way the two spaces look.

 Libraries with rows of neatly shelved books, categorized by fiction and nonfiction, by author’s last name, by Dewey Decimals.
 And adventure playgrounds, where children make their own decisions about how to spend their time and where to put things.

 In a library, you can get on a computer and often find out exactly where a book is located using an OPAC (Online Public Access Catalog).
 On an adventure playground, you have to find the kid who last used a hammer and hope they’re willing to give you directions to where they dropped it.

-But libraries are only designed the way they are because the categories and order make books accessible.
-And adventure playgrounds are designed and organized by children because that is what makes them accessible.
-The two spaces are connected by something deeper than their appearance or system of organization.
-They are both environments that support freedom and exploration as defined by the individual, in the moment.
+But libraries succumb to design because the categories and order make books accessible.
+And adventure playgrounds receive design for children because that is what makes them accessible.
+The two spaces have something deeper in connection than their appearance or system of organization.
+They are both environments that support freedom and exploration as defined by the individual, at the moment.
 They both meet people where they need to be met.

-Second, many of my favorite childhood play memories happened in the library, so I have a lot to say about the topic.
+Second, many of my favourite childhood play memories happened in the library, so I have a lot to say about the topic.
 Starting around Kindergarten, my mom would take my brother and me to our neighbourhood public library, set up shop at a table, give us a kiss on the forehead and expect to see us a couple of hours later.